scalawithcats/scala-with-cats/src/pages/foldable/cats.md

 even when the collection's default definition of `foldRight` is not.

 For example, the default implementation for `Stream` is not stack safe.
-We can see the stack depth creeping up as we iterate across the stream:
+We can see the stack depth changing as we iterate across the stream.
+The longer the stream, the larger the stack requirements for the fold.
+A sufficiently large stream will trigger a `StackOverflowException`:

 ```scala
 import cats.Eval